jproyo/shared-secrets/README.md

 The solution contains 2 binaries *Client* and *Server*.
 Since this is a distributed system, it will require to run more than one server instance.

-In order to simplify running the solution, there is a `docker-compose` file inside `server/operations/docker` in order to run a cluster mode server.
+In order to simplify running the solution, there is a `docker-compose` file inside `server/operations/docker` in order to run several nodes.

+Specific configurations can be changed under `server/operations/config`.
+There is 1 configuration file for node instance and 1 environment file for the **API_KEY**.

+### Run Server

 To run the server do the following: